The Bourbon Chronicles: Buffalo Trace distillery tour

 |Buffalo Trace||Frankfurt||75 minutes inc. tasting||Trace distillery tour||FREE 🙂 reservations are required||113 Great Buffalo Trace Frankfort, KY 40601||only food option on site is the Firehouse Sandwich Shop.
 Be sure to check operating hours.|

-The Buffalo Trace distillery is a massive estate operation that sits in a nook of the snaking Kentucky River in the state’s capital of Frankfurt.
-The grounds are beautiful, well-maintained, and guests are welcomed and encouraged to walk them freely.
-That being said, don’t expect a tour (which includes a tasting) without a reservation – something you’ll need to make about a month in advance.
+The Buffalo Trace distillery is a considerably sized estate operation that sits in a nook of the snaking Kentucky River in the state’s capital of Frankfurt.
+The grounds are beautiful, well-maintained, and guests are welcomed and encouraged to roam them freely.
+That being said, don’t expect a tour (which includes a tasting) without a reservation – something you’ll need to make months in advance.
+While different bottles are made available to purchase day-to-day in the gift shop, daily allotments of Blanton’s and Buffalo Trace are almost always made available.
+But since many of their products are scarce in the open market, don’t count on any Blanton’s being on the shelf by 11:00AM (gift shop opens at 10AM, Mon-Sat).

 Food option: Firehouse Sandwich Shop

-While the time spent on the history is understandable given the distillery’s lengthy and complex past, the Buffalo Trace tour probably spends the least amount of time talking about bourbon in general.
-Many tours include far more detailed descriptions of how bourbon is made via the distilling and aging process, as well as the parameters that define bourbon, though there was some time dedicated to walking through a storage warehouse (rickhouse), barrel receiving warehouse and the exclusive bottling room of the famed Blanton’s brand.
+While the time spent on the history is understandable given the distillery’s lengthy and complex past (it is the longest continually operating distillery in the country), the Buffalo Trace tour probably spends the least amount of time talking about bourbon in general.
+Many tours include far more detailed descriptions of how bourbon is made via the distilling and aging process, as well as the parameters that define bourbon, though there was some time dedicated to walking through a storage warehouse (rickhouse), the barrel receiving warehouse and the exclusive bottling room of the mystical Blanton’s.

 After your tour, you’re predictably ushered into the gift shop, where there are three featured bottles on sale each day – but if you want a shot at purchasing one of the rarer bottles, make sure to book an early tour, as by the end of our 1:45PM tour, there wasn’t a bottle of Blanton’s to be seen (though there was plenty of Buffalo Trace bourbon, and Wheatley vodka).